CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 Answer: The state may either include the exact filename (if a single document) or file folder of the outcome evidence as it appears in CMS Box when populating the Intake Form evidence columns.

 #### Question: Is there a file size limit for file uploads?
 Answer: There is a 150 GB size limit on uploads.
 In the situation where your file is above the file size limit, we recommend you create a ZIP file.
 A ZIP is a common file format that’s used to compress one or more files together into a single location.
-This reduces file size and makes it easier to transport and/or store.
-Visit ["What is a Zip File?"](https://experience.dropbox.com/resources/what-is-a-zip-file) for instructions on creating a ZIP file.
+This reduces file size and makes it easier to transport or store.

 #### Question: Is there a preferred naming convention for file and folder names?
 Answer: The most important practice to follow when naming files is to be consistent with your filename conventions for each module certification.
 Consider including the following elements in your filename:
 - State abbreviation (using the USPS code)
-- Module
+- Module (refer to the Module Abbreviation table below)
 - Outcome number
 - Document title or description as appropriate, (e.g., “VPAT”)
 - Additional fields such as a vendor or system name may be added for clarification when needed.
 For example: